birjj/blog/2024-11-03-github-actions-access/index.md

 ## Option 5 - GitHub App-generated short-lived tokens

 The great big final solution, which we have ended up reaching in my current organization, is to build out a GitHub App that generates [short-lived installation tokens](https://docs.github.com/en/rest/apps/apps?apiVersion=2022-11-28#create-an-installation-access-token-for-an-app) on-demand.
-This consists of registering a GitHub App in your organization with access to the repositories you need, and storing its auth in an external system (in our case an AWS Lambda function).
-Workflows that need a PAT for your target repository then [generate an OIDC token](https://github.com/actions/toolkit/tree/main/packages/core#oidc-token) to identify them, send it and the target repository/permissions to the external system, and receive back a short-lived installation token if they are permitted to create the access.
+This consists of registering a GitHub App in your organization with access to the repositories you need, and storing its auth in an external system that you design (in our case an AWS Lambda function).
+That external system is designed to receive [an OIDC token](https://github.com/actions/toolkit/tree/main/packages/core#oidc-token) from workflows along with the name of the repo they want access to, validate that the source repository should be allowed to access the target repository, and then generate a scoped installation token to send back.
+This allows workflows to request short-lived tokens on-demand.

-This is a significantly more complex system, and requires you to design a security model that manages which repositories can access what repositories with some set of permissions (in our case we requires the target repository to contain a file explicitly listing the repos that can have access).
+This is a significantly more complex system, and requires you to design a security model that manages which repositories can access what repositories with some set of permissions (in our case we require the target repository to contain a file explicitly listing the repos that can have access).
+It's a system you'll have to design yourself (or piggyback on [someone who has already done the work](https://github.com/qoomon/actions--access-token)), because GitHub doesn't come with it built in, which also means you'll be introducing a single point of failure to your workflows.
 The upside is that you no longer have long-lived PAT tokens floating around your system.

 This approach can also be combined with the reusable workflows approach from above, if the OIDC token is verified to have a job workflow ref from your DevOps-managed repository.